 Take a look at the tablets you’re using, what’s the dose?

-A genetic polymorphism is a unique variation of a particular gene.
+Genetic polymorphisms are unique variations of a particular gene.
 It’s what makes people have different hair and eye colors, and can affect many other functions of the human body as well.

 Have you ever met someone who seems to be easily affected by caffeine or alcohol?
-Or perhaps someone who can drink coffee and alcohol for hours and remain relatively unaffected?
+Or perhaps someone who can drink coffee or alcohol for hours and remain relatively unaffected?

-These are both likely to be the result of genetic polymorphisms affecting their metabolism of these compounds.
+These are both likely to be the result of genetic polymorphisms affecting the way they metabolize these compounds.

 Like most drugs, when modafinil enters the body, we immediately begin breaking it down in the liver.
 Luckily, modafinil resists this breakdown, allowing it to remain in circulation for about 10-15 hours.

-Eventually, however, all the modafinil is broken down by these enzymes in the liver and excreted in our urine.
-Only about 10% of a modafinil dose leaves the bladder intact, the rest is excreted as the inactive metabolite known as modaphilic acid .
+Eventually, all the modafinil is broken down by these enzymes in the liver and excreted in our urine.
+Only about 10% of a modafinil dose leaves the bladder intact; the rest is excreted as the inactive metabolite known as modafinilic acid .